Finding sweet treats for our dogs, and even our family members, that don’t do too much harm to the system can be tough.

 While we have talked at length about the risks of overindulging with honey for our pets, your dog would need to be doing so over a long period to do themselves serious harm.

 Certainly nip their theft of food in the bud though.

 Remember, honey isn’t toxic to dogs, and actually has many medicinal effects – your dog might even be trying to get to it to try and treat some inner discomfort you didn’t know about.

 However, just eating all this honey all at once isn’t the answer either, so be sure to tell your dog that this behavior is crossing the line.

 Some dog owners believe in making sure to clean their dog’s teeth if they’ve overdone it on honey or any other cloying, sticky sweet treat.

 You might like to do likewise, and there are lots of options open to dog owners to help clean their pet’s teeth, depending on your preference and those of your animal.

 Your dog might have a bit of a poorly tummy for overdoing it like this, so keep some fresh water and a soothing, reassuring voice ready for your pet if they begin getting droopy and achy.

 Your dog isn’t in any danger, but likely feels the same as a child who gobbles down an ice cream sundae too fast – groggy, bloated and a tad cranky.
 It’ll soon pass.

-Honey has a number of remedial effects that make it a popular home remedy, and its natural flavour and scent are appealing enough that it appears in more of our own sweet treats than you might realise.
+Honey has a number of remedial effects that make it a popular home remedy, and its natural flavor and scent are appealing enough that it appears in more of our sweet treats than you might realize.